European Biometrics Awards 2020

-EAB is launching a call for nominations for the thirteenth European Biometrics Research and Industry Awards.
+The European Association for Biometrics EAB is launching a call for nominations for the fourteenth European Biometrics Max Snijder, Research, and Industry Awards.
 These prestigious awards are granted annually to individuals who have been judged by a panel of internationally respected experts to be making a significant contribution to the field of biometrics research and innovations in Europe.

-Shortlisted candidates will be asked to present their research made within the scope of the EAB Biometric Research and Industry Award, focusing only on one specific research topic, in front of the jury, EAB members and public audience on 18 September 2019 during the European Association for Biometric scientific symposium in Darmstadt, Germany.
+Shortlisted candidates will be asked to present their research made within the scope of the EAB Biometric Research and Industry Award, focusing only on one specific research topic, in front of the jury, EAB members and public audience on 16 September 2020 during the European Association for Biometrics scientific symposium in Darmstadt, Germany.
 All shortlisted candidates will be awarded with complementory one year EAB membership.

-The winner of the European Biometric Industry Award 2019 will receive a commemorative certificate and a 2.000,00 € prize.
-The winner will be selected by all attending Jury members and EAB industry members.
+The winner of the EAB Biometric Research Award 2020 will receive a commemorative certificate and a 1.000,00 € prize.

-The runner-up of the European Biometric Research and Industry Award 2019 will receive a commemorative certificate and a 750,00 € prize.
+The winner of the EAB Biometric Industry Award 2020 will receive a commemorative certificate and a 1.000,00 € prize.

 Application Process for the Awards